Let Those Without Sin Throw Stones

 The power and wisdom of God is within us all, teaching us daily.
 Sadly we have been conditioned to listen to the god of this world (our egotistical carnal minds/enemy/devil) instead of the TRUTH which sets us free.

 Today, I am in a different place.
-I haven’t exactly mastered the art of forgiveness, each day I get a little better, but my attitude is different.
-I don’t feel like I should be standing in judgment over anyone.
+I haven’t exactly mastered the art of forgiveness but each day I get a little better and my patience and compassion for even those who hurt me has increased.
+Today, I don’t feel like I should be standing in judgment over anyone.
 Sure I don’t understand why some people feel the need to hurt others, but just because I don’t understand their actions doesn’t give me the right to take any of it personally.
 The truth is when we do this, the only person we hurt is ourselves.

 Think about how much of your time is spent living and reliving moments where people have hurt you.
 It is a torment that is unlike any other.
 Think how much better it would be if you just let it all go.